Glitch-CoD3/CodeForcesProblem/README.md

 # CodeForcesProblem
 This repository contains the solution of a problem.
-It demonstrates my approach to solving the problem using c++ language
+It demonstrates my approach to solving the problem using C++ language.